danielstegink/HollowKnight.DanielSteginkUtils/ReadMe.md

 		- Shroom
 			- SporeDamageHelper - Modifies damage rate of Spore SHroom
 			- SporeSizeHelper - Modifies size of Spore Shroom
+		- Templates
+			- TemplateCharm - Variation of SFCore's EasyCharm.
+Includes logic for adding the charm to the map for pickup
+			- ExaltedCharm - Variation of TemplateCharm that also includes logic for upgrading the charm via the Exaltation mod
+			- ExaltedCharmState - Variation of SFCore's EasyCharmState that also handles if a charm has been upgraded via Exaltation
 		- ElegyBeamAttacker - Adds a chance to trigger a Grubberfly's Elegy beam attack when swinging the nail
 		- GetModCharmHelper - Gets the numeric ID of a Mod-added charm by name
 	- Shields